docker/docs/contribute/style/terminology.md

 Use when referring to family of Compose commands as offered from the Docker CLI.

+#### K8s

+Don't use.
+Use `Kubernetes` instead.

 #### Multi-platform

-(broad meaning) Mac vs Linux vs Microsoft but also pair of platform architecture such as in Linux/amd64 and Linux/arm64; (narrow meaning) windows/linux/mac.
+(broad meaning) Mac vs Linux vs Microsoft but also pair of platform architecture such as in Linux/amd64 and Linux/arm64; (narrow meaning) Windows/Linux/macOS.

 #### Multi-architecture / multi-arch